Game+: As Game+ (2018–present)

-In 2018, Anthem sold the FNTSY Sports Network brand and associated fantasy sports properties to a newly created company called SportsGrid Inc. It retained, however, the television distribution network on Canadian and American television service providers, and maintained the FNTSY Sports Network brand through a transitional licensing agreement until April 1, 2019 when they rebranded the channel as Game+.
-Plans to rebrand the channel were initially revealed through Anthem's licence renewal application for the channel with the CRTC.
-Anthem had noted in the application that it had difficulties gaining distribution for the channel as a newly-created service and decided to rebrand the network.
+In 2018, Anthem sold the FNTSY Sports Network brand and associated fantasy sports properties to a newly created company called SportsGrid Inc. Anthem would retain the cable television channel and its distribution on Canadian and American television service providers, and maintained the FNTSY Sports Network brand through a transitional licensing agreement until April 1, 2019.
+On that date, the channel was rebranded as Game+.
+Plans for a rebrand were initially revealed through Anthem's licence renewal application for the channel with the CRTC.
+Anthem had noted in the application that it had difficulties gaining distribution for the channel as a newly-created service and decided to rebrand the channel.

 In May 2019, Anthem partnered with the Vegas Stats & Information Network to syndicate A Numbers Game and a weekly highlights program on Game+.
-In 2020, Game+ added the weekly television series of Ohio Valley Wrestling (OVW)—a developmental territory of Anthem's Impact Wrestling, and The Rod Peterson Show, hosted by former CKRM Saskatchewan Roughriders broadcaster Rod Peterson.
+In 2020, Game+ added the weekly television series of Ohio Valley Wrestling (OVW)—a developmental territory of Anthem's TNA Wrestling, and The Rod Peterson Show, hosted by former CKRM Saskatchewan Roughriders broadcaster Rod Peterson.

 In October 2022, Game+ added a television version of Room 4-4-2, hosted by Canadian soccer reporter James Sharman.
 In 2023, Game+ and GameTV began to air LIV Golf.